How PepStakk™ works.

-PepStakk is built around a 6-verb journey: Decide, Build, Dose, Run, Resupply, Review.
+PepStakk is built around a 5-verb journey: Decide, Build, Run, Review, Resupply.
 Each verb is a surface in the app.
 Here's what each one does and how they connect.

 The frame

 Running a peptide protocol involves more moving parts than most tools acknowledge.
-You have to decide which peptides match your goal, build them into a coherent stakk, calculate the dose math, run the protocol day to day, keep yourself resupplied, and ideally have a clinician review what you're doing periodically.
+You have to decide which peptides match your goal, build them into a coherent stakk with the dose math worked out, run the protocol day to day, ideally have a clinician review what you're doing periodically, and keep yourself resupplied so the protocol doesn't stop.

-Before PepStakk, that usually meant six different tools and a spreadsheet to glue them together.
-The 6-verb frame puts each function in its own surface — and connects them so what you decide flows into what you build, what you build informs how you dose, and what you log feeds your supply forecast and eventually your clinician review.
+Before PepStakk™, that usually meant five different tools and a spreadsheet to glue them together.
+The 5-verb frame puts each function in its own surface — and connects them so what you decide flows into what you build, what you build defines how you run, and what you log feeds your supply forecast and eventually your clinician review.

 The Dashboard